 Note the use of the word ‘random’ here … This does not include characters who are actively LOOKING for said character who is on the run (I’m thinking secondaries like Kyle Reese in Terminator here, ‘Come with me if you want to live’).
 MORE: Top 10 Spec Script Clichés From The Shore Script Screenwriting Competition

 3) Escape by helpfully placed keys

 Hey, remember when you last broke into a car and the keys were handily under the sun visor or the ashtray so you could start it without hot-wiring it?
 No, me neither.
 (Hey, misspent youth okay).

 Also, while we’re on this subject – does anyone leave their key under a stone or in a plant pot by the front door any more?
 IF they ever did, movies have put paid to this stupid practice.

-If your characters live a safe place, far more believable that the door was left unlocked, frankly!
+Do your characters live a safe place?
+Then it’s far more believable that the door was left unlocked, frankly!
 If they DON’T, then it’s more believable someone would climb up and get in through a window on the first floor or above because someone’s underestimated people’s determination to get in.
 MORE: 4 Ways Samey Stories Happen … And What You Can Do To Avoid Them

 4) Escape by getting lost in a handy parade

 It would appear that the whole point of parades is so fugitives like Richard Kimble in the 1992 movie can hide in them.
 Look, it worked once upon a time but has become so overused generally that it’s just boring now.
 Can we just retire this one altogether, please?
 I’m not saying you can’t lose characters in crowds – just find a new way of doing it!
 It’s not like the ONLY time crowds happen is during parades, FFS.
 We’re writers, be imaginative!!
 MORE: Tropes Versus Clichés – A Storyteller’s Guide